1. FC Lokomotive Leipzig: 1. FC Lokomotive (since 2003–04)

 The club stayed in contention for promotion back up to the Regionalliga during the 2014–15 season, having hired former German international Mario Basler as director of sports in early 2015.
 In the final match of the season, Lok supporters stormed the field after their club had fallen behind 2–0, forcing the match to be abandoned and the club to finish outside of the promotion ranks.
-The club finished in first place in the southern group of the NOFV-Oberliga and returned to Regionalliga Nordost for the 2016–17 season.
+The club finished in first place in the southern group of the NOFV-Oberliga and returned to the Regionalliga Nordost for the 2016–17 season.

 Rivalries

 The club's fans share a fierce and often violent rivalry with the supporters of Chemie Leipzig.
 When both teams met in the quarter finals of the Sachsenpokal in 2016, German daily newspaper Die Welt called the match the "German hooligan summit".
 An additional reason for the enmity between some fan groups (namely their ultras) is a political one.
 Whereas certain Chemie fan clubs express left-wing and anti-fascist political views, Lok has vocal supporters from the right and far-right of the political spectrum.
 Lok also have lesser local rivalry with RB Leipzig.